November 6, 2025

 Photo: mail.ru

-The Museum of Vladimir Vladimirovich Nabokov at Bolshaya Morskaya 47 is the only museum in the world dedicated to the life and work of the writer.
-It is located in a three-storey mansion in the early modern style that belonged to the Nabokovs since 1898.
-The dining room and library interiors in the Louis XV style have been preserved.
-The museum's collection includes the writer's personal belongings, items related to the history of the house and the Nabokov family, first editions of the author's works, as well as a large research library.
+The Vladimir Vladimirovich Nabokov Museum on Bolshaya Morskaya, 47 is the only museum in the world dedicated to the life and work of the writer.
+It is located in a three-story mansion in the early Art Nouveau style that belonged to the Nabokov family since 1898.
+The dining room and library interiors in the Louis XV style are preserved.
+The museum's collection includes the writer's personal belongings, items related to the history of the house and the Nabokov family, first editions of the author's works, and a large research library.
 The exhibition also features Nabokov's unique butterfly collection, unparalleled in Russia.

 Anna Akhmatova Museum in the Fountain House